 - Frequent or chronic illness

 - Disorganized speech, rapid or slurred speech, confusion

 - Under the influence of drugs or alcohol in any location on campus

 The purpose of the CARE Team is to serve as a collaborative group focused on prevention and early intervention for students experiencing serious distress or engaging in harmful or disruptive behaviors.
-Through an online reporting form available to the Mercy College community the CARE Team will be alerted to students of concern and will be able to review, assess, and make recommendations for how to best assist reported students.
-The Team aims to intervene and assist students in meeting their academic, personal, and professional goals at the College.
+Through an online reporting form available to the Mercy University community the CARE Team will be alerted to students of concern and will be able to review, assess, and make recommendations for how to best assist reported students.
+The Team aims to intervene and assist students in meeting their academic, personal, and professional goals at the University.